hydra-language/hydra/README.md

 let read_only_slice: [i32, 3] = &arr[0..2];

-// Create a new, mutable slice on the heap. let heap_slice: [i32, 2] := |arr|[3..5];
+// Create a new, mutable slice on the heap.
+// NOTE: what allocates it on the heap is the bars between arr -> |arr|
+let heap_slice: [i32, 2] := |arr|[3..5];
 heap_slice[0] = 40; // This is valid
 ```